bbc/sqs-extended/README.md

 A lightweight wrapper around [sqs-consumer](https://github.com/bbc/sqs-consumer) and [sqs-producer](https://github.com/bbc/sqs-producer) that extends the functionality of the libraries to enable handling large SQS payloads by offloading message bodies to S3 automatically.

+> **Note:** This package is currently in development and is not recommended for production use.

 ## Installation

 To install this package, simply enter the following command into your terminal (or the variant of whatever package manager you are using):